-Towards an On-line Bayesian Decision-Making framework.
-The team aims at building a general framework for perception and decision-making in multi-robot/vehicle environments.
-The navigation will be performed under both dynamic and uncertainty constraints, with contextual information and a continuous analysis of the evolution of the probabilistic collision risk (see above).
-Results have recently been obtained in cooperation with Renault and Berkeley, by using the "Intention / Expectation" paradigm and Dynamic Bayesian Networks; these results have been published in [60], [61] and patented.
+The second objective is to build a general framework for perception and decision-making in multi-robot/vehicle environments.
+The navigation will be performed under both dynamic and uncertainty constraints, with contextual information and a continuous analysis of the evolution of the probabilistic collision risk.
+Interesting published and patented results [57] have already been obtained in cooperation with Renault and UC Berkeley, by using the "Intention / Expectation" paradigm and Dynamic Bayesian Networks.
 We are currently working on the generalization of this approach, in order to take into account the dynamics of the vehicles and multiple traffic participants.
-The objective is to design a new framework, allowing to overcome the shortcomings of rules-based reasoning approaches usually showing good results [64] [49], but leading to a lack of scalability and long terms predictions.
-Our research work is carried out through several cooperative projects (Toyota, Renault, project Prefect of IRT Nanoelec, European project ECSEL Enable-S3) and related PhD theses.
+The objective is to design a new framework, allowing us to overcome the shortcomings of rules-based reasoning approaches which often show good results, but which lead to a lack of scalability and long terms predictions.